 LearningSigns just released version 1.1, an improved version of their mobile learning games for learning new alphabets, designed to help language learners to successfully master the hurdle of a new alphabet.
 Release 1.1. features new alphabets for Hebrew and Swedish, as well as info screen explaining the unique learning concept, a speed-play by optionally muting the supporting audio, and new localizations for Greek, Hebrew, Mandarin, Polish, Swedish, and Turkish.

 Adults who wish to learn a second language with an alphabet other than that of their first language face the challenge to first have to get familiar with the alphabet.
 Language learning applications assume that the learner already knows the alphabet, even for languages with different alphabets or writing systems.
-LearningSigns realised this market opportunity through their innovative approach: They offer a quick, fun, and researched approach to learn alphabets away from the textbook routine.
-The mobile learning industry with its smart-phones and tablets provides the ideal market place for the alphabet learning target groups of students, business and leisure travellers.
+LearningSigns realized this market opportunity through their innovative approach: They offer a quick, fun, and researched approach to learn alphabets away from the textbook routine.
+The mobile learning industry with its smartphones and tablets provides the ideal marketplace for the alphabet learning target groups of students, business and leisure travelers.